Mary Jung

 About Mary

-Mary Jung is a seasoned political strategist and community advocate with a five-decade career dedicated to advancing workers' rights, social justice, and public safety.
-As the Executive Director of the San Francisco Association of Realtors Foundation, she oversees The Welcome Home Project, a program she co-founded a decade ago to support the formerly unhoused in their transition to stable housing.
-Through this initiative, over 15,000 individuals have received essential home goods—bedding, cookware, and small appliances—offering dignity and stability as they rebuild their lives.
+Mary Jung is a seasoned political strategist and community advocate with a five-decade career advancing workers' rights, social justice, and public safety.
+As Executive Director of the San Francisco Association of Realtors Foundation, she co-founded and oversees The Welcome Home Project to support the formerly unhoused in their transition to stable housing.
+Over the past decade, this initiative has provided essential home goods to more than 15,000 individuals, offering dignity and stability as they rebuild their lives.

-Mary began her political career 50 years ago, organizing women office workers in a movement that laid the groundwork for labor protections, pay equity, and workplace rights for millions.
-This fight for justice was immortalized in the documentary 9to5: The Story of a Movement—the very movement that inspired Dolly Parton’s anthem 9 to 5.
-More than just a hit song, it was the soundtrack to a revolution led by women demanding fair pay, advancement opportunities, and an end to workplace harassment.
+Mary began her political career 50 years ago, organizing women office workers in a movement that laid the groundwork for labor protections, pay equity, and workplace rights.
+This fight for justice was chronicled in the documentary 9to5: The Story of a Movement—showcasing what inspired Dolly Parton’s anthem 9 to 5, a rallying cry for fair pay, advancement opportunities, and an end to workplace harassment.

-In 2021-22, Mary played a pivotal role in leading the successful recall of the San Francisco District Attorney amid rising crime rates and widespread public concern, particularly about attacks on Asian elders.
-The campaign’s success was seen as a turning point for San Francisco, reinforcing the power of civic engagement in shaping public policy and community safety.
+In 2021-22, Mary played a key role in leading the successful recall of the San Francisco District Attorney amid rising crime and public concern regarding the attacks on Asian elders.
+The campaign’s success marked a turning point for San Francisco, reinforcing the power of civic engagement in shaping public policy and community safety.

-Beyond her advocacy work, Mary has been a dedicated civic leader, serving on the San Francisco Democratic County Central Committee for 20 years, including four as Chair.
-She has also served on San Francisco’s Civil Service Commission, the Arts Commission, and the Commission on the Status of Women.
-She currently serves on the Board of the Edwin M. Lee Democratic Club, continuing her commitment to community engagement and progressive policy.
+A dedicated civic leader, Mary has served on the San Francisco Democratic County Central Committee for 20 years, including four as Chair, as well as on the City's Civil Service Commission, Arts Commission, and the Commission on the Status of Women.
+She currently sits on the Board of the Edwin M. Lee Democratic Club, continuing her commitment to common sense policy and community engagement.

-With a lifelong dedication to advocacy, public service, and grassroots organizing, Mary continues to drive meaningful change, ensuring that both policy and action work in service of the people.
+With a lifelong dedication to advocacy, public service, and grassroots organizing, Mary remains a driving force for meaningful change, ensuring that policy and action serve the people.

 CELEBRATE & DONATE